Roasted potatoes on the grill means you can indulge your craving for roasted potatoes midsummer without heating up the entire kitchen. (Drops mic.)

 - Kosher salt and freshly ground black pepper

-- 1 to 2 sprigs fresh rosemary, chopped if desired (optional)
+- 1 to 2 sprigs rosemary, chopped if desired (optional)

-- 2. Combine the oil and garlic in a large flameproof roasting pan.
+- 2. Pour the oil and garlic in a large flameproof roasting pan.
 Place the pan on the grill grate, close the lid, and let it heat until the oil begins to shimmer, about 2 minutes.
 Carefully add the potatoes to the pan and gently stir to coat with the oil.
-Close the lid and “grill” the potatoes, keeping the lid closed except to occasionally turn the potatoes with a thin metal spatula, until they’re golden brown and tender, 20 to 25 minutes.
+Close the lid on the grill and let the potatoes roast, keeping the lid closed except to occasionally turn the potatoes with a thin metal spatula, until they’re golden brown and tender, 20 to 25 minutes.